jojoelfe/deco_lace_template_matching_manuscript/manuscript_filtered.md

 ![Overview images of lamellae imaged using the DeCo-LACE approach taken at low-magnification (A) Overviews taken at low magnification.
 Scalebar corresponds to 1 μm.
 (B) Overviews assembled using the DeCo-LACE approach.
 Scalebar corresponds to 1 μm.
 (C) Representative examples of a class of granules containing a putatively cytosolic inclusion.
 Scalebar corresponds to 100 nm.](figures/lamella_images.png){#fig:lamella_images tag="4 - figure supplement 4"}

-![Template matching in lamella imaged using the DeCo-Lace approach at eucentric focus (A) Montage of Lamella$_\textrm{EUC}$ 1 overlaid with detected targets according to their montage coordinates colored in orange.
+![Template matching in lamella imaged using the DeCo-Lace approach at eucentric focus (A) Montage of Lamella$_\textrm{EUC}$ 1 overlaid with detected targets colored in orange.
 Scalebar corresponds to 1 μm.
 (B) Side view of detected targets in the lamella, such that the direction of the electron beam is horizontal.
-(C-F) Magnified area of panel A showing rough ER with associated ribosomes(C), outer nuclear membrane with associated ribosomes (D), ribsomes arranged in a circular fashion(E), ribosomes enclosed in a less electron dense inclusion in a granule(F).
+(C-F) Magnified area of panel A showing rough ER with associated ribosomes (C), outer nuclear membrane with associated ribosomes (D), ribsomes arranged in a circular fashion (E), ribosomes enclosed in a less electron dense inclusion in a granule (F).
 Ribosomes are colored in white with the surface of the peptide exit tunnel colored in green and the A, P, and E sites colored in blue, purple, and red, respectively.Scalebar corresponds to 100 nm.](figures/matching_euc.png){#fig:matching_euc}

-![Template matching in lamella imaged using the DeCo-Lace approach at fringe-free focus (A) Montage of Lamella$_\textrm{FFF}$ 4 overlaid with detected targets according to their montage coordinates colored in orange.
+![Template matching in lamella imaged using the DeCo-Lace approach at fringe-free focus (A) Montage of Lamella$_\textrm{FFF}$ 4 overlaid with detected targets colored in orange.
 Scalebar corresponds to 1 μm.
 (B) Side view of detected targets in the lamella, such that the direction of the electron beam is horizontal.
-(C-E) Magnified area of panel A showing rough ER with associated ribosomes(C) and ribosomes enclosed in a less electron dense inclusion in a granule(D,E).
+(C-E) Magnified area of panel A showing rough ER with associated ribosomes (C) and ribosomes enclosed in a less electron dense inclusion in a granule (D,E).
 (F) Side view of panel E. Ribosomes are colored in white with the surface of the peptide exit tunnel colored in green and the A, P, and E sites colored in blue, purple, and red, respectively.
 Scalebar corresponds to 100 nm.](figures/matching_fff.png){#fig:matching_fff}

 ![Statistics of 2DTM on lamella imaged using DeCo-LACE (A) Number of detected targets in